-Ward-Steinman has been a featured guest composer and lecturer at over 75 campuses here and abroad, with performances in all the major cities of the USA and over a dozen countries abroad, on every continent except Africa.
+Ward-Steinman was a featured guest composer and lecturer at over 75 campuses here and abroad, with performances in all the major cities of the USA and over a dozen countries abroad, on every continent except Africa.
 He is the author of Toward a Comparative Structural Theory of the Arts and over fifty published compositions and co-author of the two-volume Comparative Anthology of Musical Forms.

-Ward-Steinman holds degrees from Florida State University (B.M. cum laude), the University of Illinois (M.M. and D.M.A.), and was awarded the Kinley Memorial Fellowship from UI for foreign study.
-He has also been a post-doctoral Fellow at Princeton, a Fulbright Senior Scholar to Australia and New Zealand and a composer at IRCAM in Paris.
+Ward-Steinman held degrees from Florida State University (B.M. cum laude), the University of Illinois (M.M. and D.M.A.), and was awarded the Kinley Memorial Fellowship from UI for foreign study.
+He was also a post-doctoral Fellow at Princeton, a Fulbright Senior Scholar to Australia and New Zealand and a composer at IRCAM in Paris.
 His teachers included his mother, Daisy Ward-Steinman, John Boda (FSU), Burrill Phillips (UI), Darius Milhaud (Aspen), Milton Babbitt and Aaron Copland (Tanglewood), Nadia Boulanger (Paris), and Edward Kilenyi (piano, FSU).

 Links to other online bios: